-In 2021, the development of an electric direct heating element, a seven-point heating element for the Scandinavian market and the Aquapanel design radiator with a booster took place.
+In 2022, the development of an electric direct heating element took place and a seven-point heating element for the Scandinavian market and the Aquapanel design radiator with a booster have been completed.
 There was also the development and testing of electric radiant ceiling panels.

 Two utility model applications for a new solution of plate heating elements with a central connection with a concealed actuator were also submitted.